 Students who do not pass their first exam will be required to attend three hours of tutoring each week until they pass their next exam.
-This is a course requirement and will be reflected in the course grade.
+This is a course requirement and will be

 Clean-up will be part of skills objectives grade.
 You will be expected to maintain a clean and safe work area at all times.
 A complete lab area cleanup will be performed at the end of the semester.
 Attendance will be mandatory for cleanup in order to be admitted to final exams.